• Skip to primary navigation

 two stuffed calamari tubes in marinara with parsley on top on a plate with a fork.

-Stuffed Calamari or Calamari Ripieni is an Italian dish that originated in southern Italy in the town of Sicily.
+Stuffed calamari, also known as calamari ripieni, is an Italian dish that originated in southern Italy in the town of Sicily.
 Whole calamari tubes are stuffed with a savory bread filling and grilled, oven-baked, or cooked in sauce over a slow simmer.

 This version of my Italian-style stuffed calamari comes from a dish I once had at a special tasting menu.
-The restaurant stuffed the squid tubes with Italian sausage and served it for the second course.
+The restaurant stuffed the squid tubes with Italian sausage and served them for the second course.
+The dish was so delicious, I had to recreate it at home!

 Want to save this recipe?